benjohnsonnlp/developer/_content/expertise/deploy-to-bluemix.md

 },
 ```

 Now that you have successfully created your first Hello World expertise you should try creating your own Expertise.
-There are many example expertise developed and maintained by the Watson Personal Assistant team that you can use to start from.
+There are many example expertise developed and maintained by the Watson Assistant team that you can use to start from.
 These can be found at [Expertise]({{site.baseurl}}/broken_link).
 Other expertise can be found at [ConsumerIoT]({{site.baseurl}}/broken_link) then search repositories with `expertise` in the name.

 > **What next?** Learn how to use the [Knowledge and Reasoning service]({{site.baseurl}}/knowledge/proactive)